paymentwall/paymentwall-pwlocal-ios/README.md

 4. Click "Add"
 5. Click on your project, in Targets tab click in "Build Settings"
 6. In the "Header Search Paths" add link to include file of SDK such as "$SOURCE_ROOT/PWLocalSDK/include"
-7. In the "Library Search Paths" add link to file "PWLocalSDK.a"
+7. In the "Library Search Paths" add link to file "libPWLocalSDK.a"

 ### With Cocoapods:
 1. Add `pod 'PWLocalSDK'` into your podfile